MCreator/DemoPlugin/README.md

 This repository demonstrates a basic MCreator plugin structure.

+WARNING: The plugin structure might and will change in the future so keep your eye on this repository for changes on the format if you are a plugin dev.

 Demonstrated features:
 * Custom procedural procedure block
 * Custom output procedure block